rl1987/trickster.dev/tricksterblog/content/post/understanding-javascript-packers.md

 apply machine code encryption to make reverse engineering harder.
-The key to decrypt the machine code is hidden in a binary file and applied automatically when program is launched, but the encryption layer introduces a barrier for disassebling or decompiling the machine code, which increases the effort that a reverse engineer has to invest to discover the inner workings of a program.
+The key to decrypt the machine code is hidden in a binary file and applied automatically when program is launched, but the encryption layer introduces a barrier for disassebling or decompiling the machine code, which increases the effort needed to reverse engineer the inner workings of a program.

 But that's old news.
 Nowadays a lot of software is web-based.
 But the thing is, the concept of packer is also applicable in JavaScript world.
 There are tools